ctyeong/seads_machine_manual/README.md

 ## Running
 1. Run "$ ssh user_id@ip_address"
 1. Enter password
-1. Run tensorflow
+1. Run Tensorflow
-  * (without Jupyter, direct to shell prompt)
+  * (without Jupyter, directly to shell prompt)
     1. Run "$ nvidia-docker run -it -p port1:8888 -p port2:6006 --name name_00 -v path:/data tf:seads /bin/bash"
       * Use the allocated port numbers for "port1" and "port2"
       * Use a distinguishable name for your created container instead of "name_00" (For each run, the name should be different)